judasgutenberg/SolArk_Live_Data/README.md

 ![alt text](dongle_serial.jpg?raw=true)

-Since the ESP8266 doesn't fully support more than one serial port, I was forced to use the webpage it serves to debug.
+Since the ESP8266 doesn't fully support more than one serial port, I was forced to use the web page it serves to debug.